DevOpsBootcamp/website/source/03_editors_git.rst

 .. note:: The picture is of the Git Flow branching model, and you'll probably
     see it every single time anyone explains Git branching and merging to you.
+    If you are working on a larger project or writing code, you'll likely be using branches, this allows a project to keep many simultaneous code changes organized.

 GitHub!
 =======